RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 | `path` | 0 | 1 | 1 | 1 | **1** ||
 | `path.rex` | 1 | 1 | 1 | 1 | **1** ||

-Modulo [the SAA bug](#the-saa-bug), all interpreters have the same behaviour (search in the current directory, then in the `PATH`), except for ooRexx, which searches first in the "same", or caller, directory.
+Modulo [the SAA bug](#the-saa-bug), all interpreters exhibit the same behaviour (search in the current directory, then in the `PATH`), except for ooRexx, which searches first in the "same", or caller, directory.

 ### Downward-relative calls